 But in another respect, when we contrast alcohol with virtually any other drug, we find that impairment by alcohol requires a vastly larger dose than does impairment by the others.
 Consider exactly what a BAC of 0.08 means.
 Blood alcohol concentration is expressed in terms of the "number of grams of ethanol in every 100 milliliters of blood".
 Therefore, 0.08 means that there is 0.08 grams (g) of ethanol in every 100 milliliters (mL) of blood.
 You will find that BAC results are reported in a variety of units.
 Two common variations are milligrams/milliliters and percent.
 There are 1000 milligrams (mg) in one gram; therefore, 0.08 grams equals 80 milligrams (mg) and a BAC of 0.08 would be reported as 80 mg of ethanol/100 mL of blood.
 Percent means parts per one hundred.
 In this example 0.08 grams/100 milliliters of blood is equivalent to 0.08 % BAC.

-Note: The term BAC is used in the manual.
-However, it should be understood to refer to either Blood Alcohol Concentration (BAC) or Breath Alcohol Concentration (BrAC) depending on the legal requirements of the jurisdiction.
+Blood Alcohol Concentration (BAC) or Breath Alcohol Concentration (BrAC) depending of legal requirements of the jurisdiction.